sophxine/GENCA/README.txt

+# GENCA: Generative Neural Cellular Automata for Video

+## Introduction

-GENCA is a Neural Cellular Automata for generating videos and predicting future frames.
+GENCA is a Neural Cellular Automata (NCA) model designed for video generation and future frame prediction.
+It leverages the power of CUDA for efficient training and utilizes a novel architecture combining convolutional layers, state representation, and ODE integration.

-It supports CUDA so make sure you have CUDA installed to efficiently train it.
+**Key Features:**

+- **Learns a Cellular Automata Rule:** GENCA learns a set of convolutional filters that act as a cellular automata rule, enabling it to generate new frames based on the spatial patterns in the previous frame.
+- **Generalizes and Predicts Future Frames:** GENCA goes beyond simply approximating the training video.
+It learns the underlying rules of the system, allowing it to generalize to unseen initial states and predict future frames beyond the training data.
+- **Transfer Learning:** You can transfer learn across resolutions and datasets, allowing you to leverage knowledge learned to upscale and train on a new dataset.
+- **Interactive Influence:** The color drawing feature in the Pygame visualization allows you to directly influence the NCA's behavior.
+The model learns to respond to different color patterns, enabling you to create interesting effects and potentially guide the generation process.
+For example, drawing orange on a black background in a model trained on a video of fire might lead to the emergence of patterns looking like fire.

+## Requirements

+- CUDA-enabled GPU and CUDA toolkit installed.
+- PyTorch
+- Pygame
+- Other necessary Python libraries (see import statements in the code).

+## Dataset Format

-The dataset format should be images in the folder defined in image_folder.
+- The dataset should consist of a sequence of images stored in a folder specified by the `image_folder` variable in the code.
-You can use convert.py to convert videos and gifs to image sequences and after cleaning it if you want to, move the images to the training folder.
-The data contains an example with Lenia.
+- You can use the provided `convert.py` script to convert videos and GIFs into image sequences or use your own image sequences, ordered alphanumerically.
-In visualization it loads the first image of the dataset.
+- Clean and organize the images as needed and move them to the training folder.
+- The "data" folder contains an example dataset with Lenia.

+## Running a Saved Model

-To run a saved model without loading the dataset(excluding the first for initialization) or training, set the parameters to this: train = False visualize = True
+To run a saved model without loading the dataset (except the first frame for initialization) or training, set the following parameters:

-Model architecture:

-It's a Neural Cellular Automata using 2D convolutional layers with state representation and ODE(ordinary differential equations) integration.

-Summary of how it works:

-It takes in a sequence of images, and outputs next frame from previous frame.
-In the training loop it takes a frame of the dataset and predicts the next frame, for all frames of the dataset It learns convolution filters that when applied iteratively, just like a cellular automata rule, to the initial frame in the real sequence, result in an approximation of the sequence and it's future frames.
-It also has state for potentially better memory but I have not tested that.

-You can transfer learn across resolutions and datasets.

-Keys available in the pygame visualization:
+`train = False`
+`visualize = True`

+**Note:** In the pygame visualization, it loads and initializes with the first image of the dataset.

+## Pygame Controls

-S: Save model
+- **S:** Save model
-I: initialize with the first frame of the dataset
+- **I:** Initialize with the first frame of the dataset
-Tab: Randomize grid
+- **Tab:** Randomize grid
-Space: Pause
+- **Space:** Pause
-Left mouse button: Changes cell's color(the default color is white).
+- **Left mouse button:** Changes cell's color (the default color is white).
-Right mouse button: Change draw color based on color of the cell the mouse is currently hovering.
+- **Right mouse button:** Change draw color based on the color of the cell the mouse is currently hovering.

+## How It Works (Simplified)

+GENCA takes a sequence of images as input and learns to predict the next frame in the sequence based on the previous frame.
+It does this by learning a set of convolutional filters that act as a cellular automata rule.
+When these filters are applied repeatedly to an initial frame, they generate a sequence of frames that not only approximate the original video but also capture the underlying dynamics of the system, allowing for generalization and future frame prediction.
+The model also incorporates a state representation, which can potentially improve its ability to remember past information and generate more coherent video sequences.